JrVerbiest/jrverbiest.github.io/README.md

 - **Research Engineer** @ Pepric, Leuven, Belgium - Full-time

-  Responsible for the technology development of an ex-vivo instrument for quantifying magnetic nanoparticles.
+  Responsible for the technology development of an ex-vivo tool for quantifying magnetic nanoparticles.

   Comprising: